 Two-way radios are also a popular choice both for daily use and during an emergency.
-Many of these radios, such as the Motorola MH230R also include weather channels with alert features.
+Many of these radios, such as the Motorola M260TP also include weather channels with alert features.

 Most room-to-room intercom systems come without video.
-One of the few that does is also one of the most feature-rich systems currently on the market.
+One that does is also incredibly feature-rich.

 The Nucleus video intercom promises to connect “rooms, homes, and unlimited mobile devices.”
 Each Nucleus unit includes a 120-degree HD camera that lets you see the whole room and everyone in it.
 Better still, Nucleus features Amazon Alexa, which allows you to listen to music in stereo, get the news and weather, and control other smart devices.

 You can connect an unlimited number of Nucleus devices to a single system.
-You can also use Nucleus to connect to others outside of your home when they use the free Nucleus Mobile Companion app.
+You can also use the Nucleus to communicate to others outside of your home when they use the free Nucleus Mobile Companion app.

-Home intercom systems that monitor your front door are extremely popular and are available at various price points.
-Each features video capabilities.
-Among those are the following.
+Home intercom systems that monitor your front door are also popular and are available at various price points.
+Each features video capabilities, including the following.